ericwright/fourball/Fourball.md

 If a player intentionally deflects the ball and it touches the bottom of the basket, the player who deflected the ball receives a point.
 If the deflection was unintentional, the point is given to the last player who had possession of the ball.

 Players may move the ball by any means, including holding, running, throwing, bouncing, or kicking the ball.
 Players may stand or climb on the chairs to shoot or block the ball.

+After a point is scored, the next player in the rotation after the player who scored receives the ball.
+The new ball carrier goes to the starting point and the other players must touch chairs until the ball carrier leaves the starting point.

 ## Defense
 The other two players may stop the ball carrier by any means except those prohibited by Foul Rules (see below).
 This includes blocking the ball carrier or taking the ball their hands.
 Grabbing or restraining other players is not allowed.